 1682 – René-Robert Cavelier, Sieur de La Salle explored the Ohio River Valley and the Mississippi River Valley, and he claimed the entire territory for France as far south as the Gulf of Mexico.

-1686 – The Arkansas Post established by Henri de Tonti as the first European settlement in the lower Mississippi River Valley.
+1686 – Henri de Tonti established the Arkansas Post as the first European settlement in the lower Mississippi River Valley.

-1688-97 – King William’s War was fought between New France and New England along with their respective Indian allies.
+1688-97 – King William’s War was fought between New France and New England and their respective Indian allies.

 1689 – The Boston Revolt and Leisler’s Rebellion.